Putting it all together

 }

-WordPress is now running behind Nginx with directory protection, security blocks for the most common attack vectors, aggressive static caching, wp-cron offloaded to the system scheduler, and rate limits on both the login page and all PHP handlers.
+WordPress is now running behind Nginx with CMS-specific blocks for security and routing, directory protection, aggressive static caching, wp-cron offloaded to the system scheduler, and rate limits on both the login page and all PHP handlers.
+PHP runs as www-data with group-write access only to the four directories it actually needs — uploads, plugins, themes, and upgrades — while the rest of the install remains read-only to the web server.

 Compatibility: Tested against current stable releases.
 While optimized for the stack above, core logic remains relevant for Nginx 1.26+ and PHP 8.2+ environments.